-We encourage our students, especially those considering graduate school, to participate in research projects.
-Students have the opportunity to work closely with faculty during summer research projects on campus or to engage in REU programs such as the VIGRE program at the University of Iowa.
-Students can also pursue or expand research projects through independent study.
+All math majors, especially those considering graduate school, are encouraged to participate in research projects.
+You have the opportunity to work closely with faculty during summer research projects on campus or to engage in programs at other institutions.
+Cornell's block plan also makes it easy to pursue or expand research projects through independent study.

 Cornell summer research

 The aim of our summer research program is for students to experience how mathematics really works.
-It's more than using prescribed solutions and procedures in contrived problems.
-In fact, researchers not only seek the answers, they decide what questions they would like to address and how to address them.
+As a student researcher, you not only seek answers to novel questions, you also decide what questions interest you and determine how best to address them.

-Each spring, Cornell students from many disciplines present the results of collaborative and independent projects at the Cornell Student Symposium.
+Each spring, Cornell students from many disciplines present their academic work at the Cornell Student Symposium.
 During the symposium, students describe their research and creative projects through oral presentations and poster sessions.
 View abstracts from recent symposia

 Independent study & interdisciplinary projects

-One of the advantages of studying mathematics at a small liberal arts school is that connections are easily made across disciplines.
-Math majors have recently competed projects on bioinformatics and the mathematical modeling of HIV, for example.
+One of the advantages of studying mathematics at a small liberal arts school is that connections are easily made across disciplines, and One Course At A Time makes it easy to dedicate a month or more to independent projects.
+Math majors have recently completed projects on bioinformatics and the mathematical modeling of HIV, for example.